colonket/colonket.github.io/lab3.md

     proxy_pass 10.0.10.1:8080;
 }
 server {
-    # A more robust implementation would return code 301 instead of passing to port 443,
+    # A real implementation would return code 301 instead of passing to port 443,
-    # but this example rule serves to show that we can route traffic between ports on the same host
+    # this example rule is less complicated and reflects the idea of passing traffic among the same host
     listen 80;
     proxy_pass 127.0.0.1:443;
 }